RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

     "under_investigation": []
 },
 ```
-Note: It's important to remember that with VEX files, not every "product_status" will be included, only the categories that
+Note: It's important to remember that with VEX files, not every product status will be included, only the categories that
 have products which fall into those statuses.
-For CSAF files, the only included status will be the "fixed" category.
+For CSAF files, the only included status will be the `fixed` category.

 Continuing with our previous examples with CVE-2023-20593, the full product ID "red_hat_enterprise_linux_6:kernel"
-can be found in the "known_not_affected" list:
+can be found in the `known_not_affected` list:

 ```
 "known_not_affected": [